Changes to format of application documents due to COVID-19

 - Applicants to become RSLPs: Academic Coursework Requirements Speech-Language Pathology Program (PDF)

-Complete the applicable form to document proof of clinical hours (minimum of 350 hours):
+Complete and upload the applicable form to document proof of clinical hours (minimum of 350 hours):

 - Applicants to become RAUDs: Summary of Clinical Practicum Hours (Audiology Program) (PDF)